Note

 mv: cannot move '/home/bac/mnt/a4' to '/home/bac/mnt/a99': Function not implemented

-Deletion of open files
+Deletion of Open Files

 When a file in use is deleted, FUSE attempts to rename it to a hidden file to delete it later.
-However, if the file cannot be renamed, as indicated in the section titled File cannot be renamed above, the operation will not succeed.
+However, if the file cannot be renamed, as indicated in the section titled File Cannot Be Renamed above, the operation will not succeed.

 $ rm ~/mnt/file